 As I read it, the case for obstruction of justice is strong.
 And the report takes pains to point out a possible congressional role in examining obstruction claims.
 “The Constitution does not authorize the President to engage in such conduct, and those actions would transgress the President’s duty to ‘take Care that the Laws be faithfully executed.’ ”

-What Congress should do with this information is a matter for another day.
+do with this information is a matter for another day.
 But congressional leaders have some major choices ahead.

 So: No evidence of direct conspiracy between Trump officials and the Russians, but plenty of evidence of desired conspiracy.
 And: Limited ways to prosecute Trump for obstruction of justice while he is president, but strong evidence that obstruction was intended and occurred.